uni-tue-kn/draft-ihle-song-mpls-mna-signaling/draft-ihle-song-mpls-mna-signaling.md

 If a network action opcode is not signaled, it is assumed that this opcode is not supported by the node.

 # Signaling MNA Capabilites
-This section defines a method for IGP routers to advertise the maximum supportable numbers of LSEs in I2E-scoped NAS, Select-scoped NAS, and HBH-scoped NAS, i.e., the per-scope NAS-MLD, with IS-IS and OSPF.
+This section defines a method for IGP routers to advertise the maximum supported numbers of LSEs in I2E-scoped NAS, select-scoped NAS, and HBH-scoped NAS, i.e., the per-scope NAS-MLD, the RLD, and supported opcodes.

 ## Using IS-IS
-This section defines the signaling of NAS-MLD and RLD that can be supported for specific Network-Action Substacks (NAS) using IS-IS node and link advertisement.
+This section defines the signaling of the RLD and the NAS-MLD that can be supported for specific Network-Action Substacks (NAS) using IS-IS node and link advertisement.
 {{?rfc7981}} defines the IS-IS Router Capability TLV that supports optional sub-TLVs to signal capabilities.
 Further, {{?rfc8491}} introduces a sub-TLV for node- and link-specific advertisement based on {{?rfc7981}}.
+They are used to signal MNA capabilities with IS-IS.

 ### NAS-MLD Advertisement
-To signal the maximum numbers of LSEs for NAS with different scopes, this document introduces new sub-TLVs based on {{?rfc8491}}.
+To signal the per-scope NAS-MLD, this document introduces new sub-TLVs based on {{?rfc8491}}.
 The NAS-MLD Sub-TLV is defined node- or link-specific as below:

 ~~~~